Or Anne Lamott? Or Stephen King? Or Seneca?

 As the saying goes, copying may be the highest form of flattery, but you'll see that it's also the quickest way to become a great writer yourself.

 Elisa has worked for two decades creating compelling content and writing for various businesses and publications.
 A frequent contributing writer, podcast guest, and event speaker, her work has been featured in The New York Times, The Boston Globe, Forbes, Yahoo!
 Small Business, The Shine Network, The Huffington Post, and Brazen Careerist among others.
-She spends most of her time consuming unnatural amounts of coffee, tea, red wine, microbrews, bourbon or curled up with her Kindle in an overstuffed leather chair.
-With no home base, she travels the planet looking for great stories to live, interesting tales to share, and new ways to make words sexy.
+She often travels the planet looking for great stories to live, interesting tales to share, and new ways to make words sexy.

 Elisa started her love affair with language before she could walk, throwing hysteric tantrums as a one-year-old if her family would not read to her on demand.
 Constantly curled up with books and journals, she refined her studies at the University of Maine (Stephen King’s alma mater) where she dual majored in Creative Writing and Classical Studies, with a minor in Latin.
-As the owner and executive editor of the creative editing agency, Craft Your Content, Elisa oversees the hiring and cultivation of a talented team of word and content geniuses while also encouraging the development of clients’ writing and thought prowess.
-CYC serves as a champion for each writers’ unique voice and vision, while helping them to create their most compelling content.
+As the owner and executive editor of the creative editing agency, Craft Your Content, she and her team help professional writers, entrepreneurs, and brands make their own words even better.